• Skip to content

 1. Your employee income for your stipend or salary will be reported to you on a Form W-2.
 This typically comes from a teaching assistantship, research assistantship, or graduate assistantship.

 3. Your awarded income that pays your education expenses may be reported to you on a 1098-T in Box 5 or not at all.
-Awarded income typically comes from scholarships, waivers, remissions, reductions, and awards.
+Awarded income typically comes from scholarships, waivers, remissions, and awards.
 If you did not receive a 1098-T from your university, you should look at the transactions in your student account (e.g., Bursar’s account, Cashier’s account) to see the money posted there on your behalf.

 Your university may not use the exact terminology that I did, but the tax forms and documentation (or lack thereof) will help you differentiate among the three types.